SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 ## How to use JS:

+- In-line JavaScript:

-1. In-line JavaScript: you can include JavaScript code directly in your HTML file using the script tag within the body.
+You can include JavaScript code directly in your HTML file using the script tag within the body.

 ```html
 <h1>